appknox/vulnerabilities/vulnerabilities/92_android_flag_secure/question.md

-Does the application protect sensitive screens from being displayed in screencasts initiated by third-party Apps?
+Does the application protect sensitive screens from being displayed in non-secure screencasts initiated by third-party Apps?